 The company continued to grow over the years with contracts awarded for fighting fires in the Yukon Territories and other provinces and territories throughout Canada.
 During the 1970's Air Spray (1967) Ltd. owned and operated 22 A26 aircraft as Airtankers.
 However while the aircraft were successful throughout the 1970's and into the 1980's, Air Spray's government customers began requiring newer and faster aircraft able to carry larger loads of retardant to fires at longer distances.
 Don eventually retired the B26s and replaced them with the four engine turbo prop L188 "Electra" currently operated by Air Spray today..

 Throughout the years, Don grew the business with a dedication to providing safe, innovative and reliable airtanker services to all of Air Spray's customers.
 Unfortunately, Don Hamilton passed away in 2011 at the age of 86 - just two months after induction into Canada's Aviation Hall of Fame.
 With his passing, the ownership of the company passed to his daughter, Lynn Hamilton.
-Lynn is proud of the history of the company and dedicated to continuing the success of Air Spray for the next 50 years as it expands beyond its Canadian roots and looks to new aircraft and tank systems that meet the ever increasing need for effective aerial wildfire control.
+Lynn is proud of the history of the company and dedicated to continuing the success of Air Spray as it expands beyond its Canadian roots and looks to new aircraft and tank systems that meet the ever increasing need for effective aerial wildfire control.

 To learn more about Don Hamilton, click here.